-9 While Resnick, Zeekhauser, Swanson, and Lockwood (2006) note that seller reputation may be correlated with unobservable, price-affecting traits such as web site design or superior depiction of items, making it difficult to generate a precise measure of the price effect of reputation per se, it seems likely that these unobservables would, if anything, lead to an underestimation of the positive price effect of high feedback scores on eBay, as more experienced sellers seem most likely to have, on average, better website design and item depiction.
-However, as Cabral and Hortascu (2010) note, the unobservable seller heterogeneity also increases the level of noise in estimating the effect of seller reputation.
+9 Although Resnick, Zeckhauser, Swanson, and Lockwood (2006) note that seller reputation may be correlated with unobservable, price-affecting traits such as website design or superior depiction of items, making it difficult to generate a precise measure of the price effect of reputation per se, it seems likely that these unobservables would, if anything, lead to an underestimation of the positive price effect of high feedback scores on eBay, as more experienced sellers seem most likely to have, on average, better website design and item depiction.
+However, as Cabral and Hortacsu (2010) note, the unobservable seller heterogeneity also increases the level of noise in estimating the effect of seller reputation.

-On the potential disincentive for buyers to leave negative feedback because of fear of retaliation (through negative feedback on them by sellers), see Li (2010) and Bolton, Greiner, and Ockenfels (2011).
-Perhaps in response to this concern, eBay has eliminated the ability of sellers to leave negative feedback about buyers.
+On the potential disincentive for buyers to leave negative feedback because of fear of retaliation (through negative feedback on them by sellers), see Li (2010) and Bolton, Greiner, and Ockenfels (2013).
+Perhaps in response to this concern, eBay has eliminated the ability of sellers to leave negative feedback about buyers, although such a step also makes it easier for sellers' competitors to pose as buyers and then post inaccurate negative feedback (compare Mayzlin, Dover, and Chevalier, 2014).